labuladong/fucking-algorithm/think_like_computer/why_i_recommend_algs4.md

 **Author: [labuladong](https://github.com/labuladong)**

 My previous articles are mainly about hardcore algorithms, but I'll no more talk about them today.
-I have highly recommended _Algorithms, the 4th Edition_ (alias algs4) before in my previous articles but without explanation in details, so I'll introduce it to you.
+I have highly recommended _Algorithms, 4th Edition_ (alias algs4) before in my previous articles but without explanation in details, so I'll introduce it to you.

 I prefer to combine with applications rather than to throw out a pile of bibliography.
 I'll show you something fun and useful so you could learn something no matter you will read the book or not.